tsood-generalization/tsood-generalization.github.io/index.md

 ## Representation learning
 Representation learning enhances generalization by extracting robust and generalizable features.
-These methods can be categorized into four groups: decoupling-based models, invariance-based models, ensemble-based learning, and large time-series models.
+These methods can be categorized into five groups: decoupling-based methods, invariance-based methods, ensemble-based learning, adaptive mechanism-based methods, and large time-series models.

 ### Decoupling-based Methods